solita/solita.github.com/_posts/2020-08-17-creating-your-ci-pipeline-with-concource.md

 title: Creating your CI/CD-pipeline with Concource
 author: alperttiti
 excerpt: >
-  Choosing a CI/CD system is very much a same thing than choosing a good server name.
+  Choosing a CI/CD-system is very much a same thing than choosing a good server name.
   You probably have a long ride with your decision ahead.
 Concource CI is one option.
 tags:
  - Concource CI